AP-CSPrinciples/CSP-using_Python/docs/_sources/Python/Python_Basics.md.txt

 # Python Basics

+Python is an open-source programming language that is one of the easiest programs that a person can learn for their first programming language.
+Python is a versatile programming language that can be used in many areas such as data analysis, science, web development, AI, and IoT.
+As of 2024, it is one of the most in demand programming languages in the market place.
+Python is a high-level programming language that offers simplicity, readability, and versatility.
+Python supports multiple programming paradigms and has an extensive library that simplifies coding tasks.
+Python has a robust community and documentation support that enables beginners to excel quickly in this language.

 We will be looking at syntax and structures of Python.
 We will use an Integrated Development Environment to develop our code in this course.